 New rules mean that a private certifier must sign off at various stages of building, with certs on fire safety, disability access and completion submitted to local authorities.
 Yet, the new regs do not apply to minor domestic extensions and also give an opt-out option for individual new dwellings.

 Councils also have a responsibility to inspect the new buildings notified to them to ensure the building is compliant with standards.
-The latest data shows, however, that only 22% of notified new buildings were inspected by local authorities in 2020.
+Data from 2020 shows, however, that only 22% of notified new buildings were inspected by local authorities.

 HELP US INVESTIGATE